 If you or a loved one were injured in a construction accident, you have the right to take action and demand compensation.
-Oresky & Associates PLLC has spent years protecting the people of New York after a serious construction accident.
+The New York construction accident attorneys at Oresky & Associates PLLC have spent years protecting the people of New York after a serious construction accident.
 Now it is time for us to fight for you and your right to fair compensation.
-Set up a free consultation with a New York construction accident attorney by calling Oresky & Associates PLLC at 781-993-9999 today.
+If you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: